RxSwiftCommunity/RxGRDB/README.md

 }
 ```

-The optimization guarantees that the concurrent read does not block any concurrent writes.
+The optimization guarantees that the concurrent read does not block any concurrent write, and yet sees the database in the state left by the completed transaction.
 See [Advanced DatabasePool](https://github.com/groue/GRDB.swift/tree/GRDB-4.1#advanced-databasepool) for more information.

 #### `DatabasePool.rx.concurrentRead(scheduler:value:)`